Trafford Park: Historic

-Under an 1898 agreement between the Estates Company and the Ship Canal Company, the latter committed to carry freight on their dock railway between the docks and the park and to the construction of a permanent connection between the two railway networks.
-The West Manchester Light Railway Company was set up the following year to take over the operations of the tramway and to lay additional track.
-In 1904 responsibility for all of the parks roads and railways passed to the Trafford Park Company, as a result of the Trafford Park Act of that year.
+Under an 1898 agreement between the Estates Company and the Ship Canal Company, the latter committed to carry freight on their dock railway between the docks and the park and to construct a permanent connection between the two railway networks.
+The West Manchester Light Railway Company was set up the following year to take over the tramway operations and lay additional track.
+The Trafford Park Act 1904 (4 Edw.
+7. c. ccxxv) passed responsibility for all of the park's roads and railways to the Trafford Park Company.
 The railway network could subsequently be extended as required, without the need to seek additional permissions from Parliament.
-The network was also connected to the Manchester, South Junction and Altrincham Railway near Cornbrook.
-At its peak, the estate's railway network covered 26 route miles (42 km), handling about 2.5 million tons of cargo in 1940.
-Like the rest of the park, it fell into decline during the 1960s, exacerbated by the increasing use of road transport, and it was closed in 1998, although a lot of infrastructure remains including a lengthy stretch of disused track.
+The network was connected to the Manchester, South Junction and Altrincham Railway near Cornbrook.
+At its peak, the estate's railway network covered 26 route miles (42 km), handling 2.5 million tons of cargo in 1940.
+It fell into decline during the 1960s, exacerbated by the increasing use of road transport, and closed in 1998.
+Much of the railway's infrastructure remains, including a lengthy stretch of disused track.

 Trafford Park Aerodrome was Manchester's first purpose-built airfield, laid out on a site between Trafford Park Road, Mosley Road, and Ashburton Road.
 The first aircraft landed there on 7 July 1911, flown from Liverpool by Henry G. Melly.
 The aerodrome was in use until the early years of the First World War, and possibly until 1918, when it was replaced by the newly completed Alexandra Park Aerodrome.

-Current and future transport
+Current

-Road signs within Trafford Park refer to the subdivisions of Ashburton, Dumplington, Mossfield, Mosley and Newbridge.
+Road signs in Trafford Park refer to the subdivisions of Ashburton, Dumplington, Mossfield, Mosley and Newbridge.

-The Trafford Park Euroterminal rail freight terminal, which has the capacity to deal with 100,000 containers a year, was opened in 1993, at a cost of £11 million.
+Trafford Park railway station, to the east of the area, is served by trains between Liverpool Lime Street and Manchester Oxford Road.
+The Trafford Park Euroterminal rail freight terminal, which can handle 100,000 containers a year, was opened in 1993, at a cost of £11 million.

-Today, Trafford Park is served by a number of bus routes.
-Bus 248 runs between Trafford Park and Partington.
-Bus 250 and X50 runs between Manchester city centre and the Trafford Centre.
-Trafford Park railway station is to the east of the area and is served by trains between Liverpool Lime Street and Manchester Oxford Road.
+Trafford Park is served by several Bee Network bus routes.
+Bus 248 runs between Eccles Interchange and Manchester Airport.
+Buses 250 and X50 run between Manchester city centre and the Trafford Centre.

-Manchester Metrolink's Trafford Park Line from Pomona to Trafford Centre opened in March 2020.
+Manchester Metrolink's Trafford Park Line from Pomona tram stop to Trafford Centre tram stop opened in March 2020, with stops at Wharfside, Imperial War Museum, Village, Parkway, Barton Dock Road and the Trafford Centre.